VincentPe/Algorithms_from_scratch/README.md

 ### Notebooks not showing in guthub?
 Go to: https://nbviewer.jupyter.org/
-and paste in the github url to the notebook like: https://github.com/VincentPe/Algorithms_from_scratch/blob/master/03%20Multiple%20Linear%20Regression.ipynb
+and paste in the github url to the notebook like: https://github.com/VincentPe/Algorithms_from_scratch/blob/master/03%20Multiple%20Linear%20Regression.ipynb <br>
 Gives a better view of the document as well.